Monterey Institute of International Studies at Soka University of America: Monterey Institute of International Studies

-In December 1995, Jonathan B. Tucker, a research specialist in chemical weapons was dismissed from his role on the Presidential Advisory Committee on Gulf War Veterans' Illnesses, a special White House panel dedicated to discovering the cause of Gulf War syndrome and other illnesses experienced by veterans.
-The committee at the time had refused to comment on why he was dismissed.
+In December 1995, Jonathan B. Tucker, a research specialist in chemical weapons, was dismissed from his role on the Presidential Advisory Committee on Gulf War Veterans' Illnesses, a special White House panel dedicated to discovering the cause of Gulf War syndrome and other illnesses experienced by veterans.
+The committee at the time refused to comment on why he was dismissed.
 The committee published their findings that illnesses suffered by veterans were not caused by chemical weapons used during the Gulf War.
 In 1996, Tucker secured his position at MIIS as the director of the Chemical and Biological Weapons Nonproliferation Program at the Center for Nonproliferation studies.
-In April 1997, however, Tucker testified before the House Government Reform Committee and provided evidences that Iraq had most likely used chemical weapons during the war against US troops.
+In April 1997, however, Tucker testified before the House Government Reform Committee and provided evidence that Iraq had most likely used chemical weapons during the war against US troops.
 He also said that he had been ordered by the committee not to talk to any Gulf War veterans or others who may have been exposed to chemical weapons in order to secure proper medical treatment for them.

 In 1997, the institute became the first professional graduate school in the world to offer a master's degree in International Environmental Policy.

 Following the September 11 attacks, and the Patriot Act that followed, attendance at MIIS began to drop dramatically.
-Admissions steadily declined during the Presidency of George W. Bush, especially in those students applying from other countries, and the institute started to worry that its finances would be unable to recover.
+Admissions steadily declined during the Presidency of George W. Bush, especially in students applying from other countries, and the institute started to worry that its finances would be unable to recover.
 Especially approaching the 2004 Fiscal Crisis of California, the institute was in a budget deficit by 2003.